 ‘The First Step To Getting Anywhere Is Deciding You’re Not Willing To Stay Where You Are.’

-If you’ve read My 52 Kg Journey, then you’ll know how I came to decide to embark on this journey and what you can expect to see from this adventure of mine.
-I also outlined my plan to change my thoughts about myself and my body so that I can eat better and exercise more – all in the hopes of improving my state of health and quality of life!
+If you’ve read about My 52 Kg Journey, then you’ll know how I came to decide to embark on this journey and what you can expect to see from this adventure of mine.
+On Sunday, I put that plan into action!

 ‘The Body Achieves What The Mind Believes.’